Performance and PCI Express Bus Lanes

 Warning: Technology changes very quickly so it is always recommended that you look at the date when the article was last updated.
 If you have any questions feel free to contact us.

-The amount of PCI Express lanes you have available to you through your PC, largely depends on your CPU and your chipset.
-With Intel’s more modern chipsets, your CPU largely determines how many PCI lanes you have available to you through your PC.
-As of the time of this writing, all Socket 1150/1151 CPUs support 16 lanes of PCI-Express bus lanes, and all Socket 2011v3 CPUs support 40 lanes of PCI-Express bus lanes, except the lowest end i7 CPUs (which has 28 lanes).
+The amount of PCI Express lanes you have available to you through your PC, largely depends on your CPU and your Chipset.
+With Intel’s modern chipsets, your CPU largely determines how many PCI lanes you have available to you through your PC.

 Why Do PCI-Express Lanes Matter?

 Your PCI Express lanes consist of the lanes of communication that your motherboard uses to control your PC's functions.
-Your CPU, in particular controls your CPU, memory, and those functions that have to do with your PCIe slots.
+Your CPU, in particular, controls your CPU and memory, as well as those functions that have to do with your primary PCIe slots.

 - Onboard Video

-Other functions use your chipset PCIe bus lanes.
-Older chipsets typically designate 6-8x PCIe 2.0 lanes for these functions.
-Z170 and H170 boards (higher end Skylake boards) designate 20 and 16 PCIe 3.0 lanes.
+Other functions use your CHIPSET's PCIe bus lanes.
+Older chipsets designate less PCIe 2.0/3.0 lanes for these functions.
 Functions which your chipset's PCIe lanes control may include:

 - SATA hard drives